How To Grow and Care For Dwarf Palmetto Palm Tree

 Old Dwarf Palmetto Palm (Sabal minor).
 Photo by Wiki Commons.

-Due to the fact that the trunk is located underground, only the leaves extend above the soil surface.
-It can take up to 15 years for the above-ground trunk to fully form.
+Because the trunk is located underground, only the leaves extend about the soil surface.
+It can take it about 15 years to finally form above the ground trunk.

 Dwarf Palmetto